instant-markdown/vim-instant-markdown/README.md

 Configuration
 -------------
 By default, vim-instant-markdown will update the display in realtime.
-If that taxes your system, you can specify
+If that taxes your system too much, you can specify

 ```
 let g:instant_markdown_slow = 1
 ```

-before loading the plugin.
-This will cause vim-instant-markdown to only refresh on the following events: `CursorHold`, `CursorHoldI`, `InsertLeave`, and `BufWrite`.
+before loading the plugin (for example place that in your `~/.vimrc`).
+This will cause vim-instant-markdown to only refresh on the following events:

+- No keys have been pressed for a while
+- A while after you leave insert mode
+- You save the file being edited

 Supported Platforms
 -------------------